NOUIY/aws-cdk-guide/v2/ref-cli-cmd-ack.md

 # cdk acknowledge<a name="ref-cli-cmd-ack"></a>

-Acknowledge a notice by issue number and hide it from displaying again\.
+Acknowledge a notice by issue number and hide it from displaying again.

-This is useful to hide notices that have been addressed or do not apply to you\.
+This is useful to hide notices that have been addressed or do not apply to you.

-Acknowledgements are saved at a CDK project level\.
-If you acknowledge a notice in one CDK project, it will still display in other projects until acknowledged there\.
+Acknowledgements are saved at a CDK project level.
+If you acknowledge a notice in one CDK project, it will still display in other projects until acknowledged there.

 ## Usage<a name="ref-cli-cmd-ack-usage"></a>